 West Virginia Truck Accident Lawyers

-Important Issues in West Virginia Semi Truck Accident Cases
+Important Issues in West Virginia Truck Accident Cases

 Trucking companies, in and out of West Virginia, often have a major advantage over truck accident victims.
 If someone is significantly injured in a truck accident, they likely won’t be able to hire a lawyer before the crash scene has been cleared and evidence has been destroyed.
 On the other hand, most trucking companies have lawyers and private investigators on retainer to investigate accident scenes and talk with witnesses and police immediately following a truck accident.
-An effective truck accident lawyer can minimize this advantage during litigation and seek to secure evidence before it is lost or destroyed, which is another reason why hiring the right West Virginia lawyer is so important.
+An effective West Virginia truck accident lawyer can minimize this advantage during litigation and seek to secure evidence before it is lost or destroyed, which is another reason why hiring the best truck accident lawyer for your case is so important.

 2. Who is Liable for Your Injuries?

-As in all West Virginia auto accidents, a driver may be liable for all injuries and economic losses caused by his negligence.
-However, in a commercial truck accident, there are a number of other parties who may also be liable, including the driver’s employer, the company whose load was being hauled by the truck driver, and the company whose truck license placard is placed on the tractor and trailer.
+As in all West Virginia motor vehicle crashes, a negligent driver may be liable for all injuries and damages he or she causes.
+However, in a trucking accident, there are a number of other parties who may also be liable, including the driver’s employer, the company whose load was being hauled by the truck driver, and the company whose truck license placard is placed on the tractor and trailer.
 Also, under a product liability theory, the designer, manufacturer, seller, and/or distributor of any faulty parts that may have led to the automobile crash may also be liable, as well as any entity responsible for the maintenance and repair of the truck.